Farfetch/kafkaflow/website/docs/guides/middlewares/typed-handler-middleware.md

 #### Without Schema Registry
 Using other serializers with no Schema Registry, the `DefaultTypeResolver` is used by default.
 The `DefaultTypeResolver` uses the header `Message-Type` to identify the message type based on the Type fully qualified name.

-It's also possible to write your own `TypeResolver` implementing the `IMessageTypeResolver` interface and using it in the `AddSerializer` method in the consumer/producer middleware.
+It's also possible to write your own `TypeResolver` implementing the `IMessageTypeResolver` interface and using it in the `AddSerializer`/`AddDeserializer` method in the consumer/producer middleware.

 ## Configure Typed Handler